-- 425 anticyclones to intense precipitation, potentially with convection, as described for C-US (Fig. 4f and 6c), is climatologically quite seldom in summer (Fig. 7d).
-In the Mediterranean, intense precipitation can mostly not be assigned to a weather system (Fig. 7d), which indicates that intense precipitation in this region occurs in situations with, e.g., weak pressure gradients and lower-tropospheric instability that can lead to localised showers and thunderstorms. - We have seen in Figs. 3 and 4 that the influence of weather systems on the P(T) relationship varies between the regions and seasons, therefore, we repeated this analysis for all grid points of the extratropical northern hemisphere (Fig. 8).
-It can be deduced from the regional analysis in Figs. 3 and 4 that RWS values above 50 are an indicator that considering weather systems is relevant for understanding the P(T) relationship, i.e. that P(T) differs substantially for individual weather systems.
+Mountains and the Himalayas (Fig. 7c).
+In summer, the influence of atmospheric rivers on wet days increases in many areas of the extratropics (Fig. 7b, d), which is in qualitative agreement with the regional analyses (Figs. 3d-f and 4df) and the climatologically higher frequency of atmospheric rivers in the extratropics (Sodemann et al., 2020).
+Areas where cyclones and warm conveyor belts are dominating on wet days are smaller compared to those in winter.
+In general, the contribution of anticyclones to intense precipitation, potentially with convection, as described for C-US (Figs. 4f and 6c), is climatologically quite seldom in summer (Fig. 7d).
+In the Mediterranean, intense precipitation can mostly not be assigned to a weather system (Fig. 7d), which indicates that intense precipitation in this region occurs in situations with, for example, weak pressure gradients and lower-tropospheric instability that can lead to localized showers and thunderstorms.

+We have seen in Figs. 3 and 4 that the influence of weather systems on the P(T) relationship varies between the regions and seasons; therefore, we repeated this analysis for all grid points of the extratropical Northern Hemisphere (Fig. 8).
+It can be deduced from the regional analysis in Figs. 3 and 4 that RWS values above 50 are an indicator that considering weather systems is relevant for understanding the P(T)relationship, i.e. that P(T) differs substantially for individual weather systems.
 In winter, an RWS value of 50 is exceeded in the storm track regions of the North Pacific and North Atlantic, as well as over large parts of the North American continent east of the Rocky Mountains and parts of central and western Europe (Fig. 8a).
-In - summer, when upper-level winds are weaker than in winter (Fig. 2a,b), the overall relevance of weather systems for the P(T) relationship decreases, in particular in the North Pacific and North Atlantic, but also in parts of North America and Europe.
-Hence, the P(T) relationship is less influenced by the frequencies of weather systems in this area, which was already indicated by the regional analysis (Figs. 3d-f, 4d-f).
-Only in some locations, weather systems are more relevant for the P(T) relationship in summer than in winter, e.g., in areas upwind of the Rocky Mountains or in western Russia (Fig. 8b).
-In summary, the - 440 influence of weather systems on the P(T) relationship appears to be particularly strong in regions with strong upper-level winds, and therefore increased baroclinicity, especially in winter.
-However, the relevance of weather systems for the P(T)relationship does not depend on the preference of wet days to occur on warm or cold days (compare with Fig. 2a,b) nor on the wet day threshold (see Fig. 2c,d).
-In general, the variability of P(T) for different weather systems, as measured by our relevance metric RWS, is large in most regions of the extratropics, indicating that studying the P(T,WS) relationship is meaningful and 445 important.
-Exceptions are regions where a single weather system dominates wet days at all temperatures, which happens, e.g., - 445 important.
-Exceptions are regions where a single weather syste with cyclones in the Arctic and in winter in the Mediterranean.
+In summer, when upperlevel winds are weaker than in winter (Fig. 2a, b), the overall relevance of weather systems for the P(T) relationship decreases, in particular in the North Pacific and North Atlantic but also in parts of North America and Europe.
+Hence, the P(T) relationship is less influenced by the frequencies of weather systems in this area, which was already indicated by the regional analysis (Figs. 3d-f and 4d-f).
+Only in some locations are weather systems more relevant for the P(T) relationship in summer than in winter, e.g. in areas upwind of the Rocky Mountains or in western Russia (Fig. 8b).
+In summary, the influence of weather systems on the P(T) relationship appears to be particularly strong in regions with strong upper-level winds and therefore increased baroclinicity, especially in winter.
+However, the relevance of weather systems for the P(T) relationship does not depend on the preference of wet days to occur on warm or cold days (compare with Fig. 2a, b) nor on the wet day threshold (see Fig. 2c, d).
+In general, the variability in P(T) for different weather systems, as measured by our relevance metric RWS, is large in most regions of the extratropics, indicating that studying the P(T, WS) relationship is meaningful and important.
+Exceptions are regions where a single weather system dominates wet days at all temperatures, which happens, for example, with cyclones in the Arctic and in winter in the Mediterranean.

-5 The P(T,WS) relationship in anomalously wet and dry seasons
+5 The P(T, WS) relationship in anomalously wet and dry seasons